ekpotosammuel/TFOLC_Assessment/README.md

 ANS: Use Token-Based Authentication Instead of using session-based authentication.
 Set a reasonable expiration time for access tokens to limit their lifespan and reduce the risk of session hijacking.
 Ensure that the API is served over HTTPS to encrypt data transmitted between the client and server, preventing eavesdropping and man-in-the-middle attacks.
-Rate limit: laravel comes with throttling we can use that to prevent brute-force password combination hack to limit the request that will be sent to logging phase with the user email trying to use brute-force password combination hack.
+Rate limit: laravel comes with throttling we can use that to prevent brute-force password combination hack to limit the request that will be sent to the logging phase with the user email trying to use brute-force password combination hack.
-Login Attemp: set a number of login attempts before locking an account if all attempts are used up.
+Login Attempt: set a number of login attempts before locking an account if all attempts are used up.

 - 12 Discuss the technologies or libraries you'd use to connect to a database (MySQL or other) from your chosen back-end language (PHP or Node.js).